 In 1917, Union Station was a railroad terminal that half of all World War I soldiers passed through.
 Today this massive Beaux-Arts building contains a science center, railroad exhibits, theaters, local restaurants, shops and a planetarium.
 You can take a guided tour and learn about the building's history.
 The stunning interior design is also quite a marvel—black, gray and rose Italian marble floors; retro pay phones with dials; tall, arched windows; Art Deco-style signs; and 95-foot-high ceilings adorned with frescoes, three 3,500-pound chandeliers and a 6-foot-wide giant clock.

 Within the park grounds is the Kansas City Zoo , where the resident animals include chimpanzees, gorillas, kangaroos, sea lions, meerkats, zebras, gazelles and hippos.
-One of the newest arrivals is Berlin, a female polar bear who has a 144,000-gallon swimming pool all to herself.
+The two polar bear residents, Berlin and Nuniq, have a 144,000-gallon swimming pool all to themselves.
 Rare animals like New Guinea singing dogs, Sumatran tigers and Bornean orangutans live at the Tiger Trail exhibit.
 Kids can take a spin on endangered species like antelope and koalas on the carousel, or ride a real camel.
 Glide 35 feet above cheetahs, giraffes, lions and rhinoceroses on the African Sky Safari.

 The more than 40 rides at Worlds of Fun include six world-class roller coasters, including two old-fashioned wooden coasters.
 Among the adventurous things to do are thrill rides that include the Zulu a wheel-shaped ride that will turn you upside down and sideways, and the Detonator, which takes you up a 200-foot tower and reaches a speed of 45 mph.
 At Camp Snoopy younger kids can ride bumper cars, a train, boats, rockets and Snoopy's red biplane.
 The Kite-Eating Tree will whisk them up 20 feet before gently descending, or they can jump into a hot-air balloon and embark on the Flying Ace Balloon Race.